Basalty/Homebrew-Beer-Analysis/README.md

 # Homebrew-Beer-Analysis
 Analysis Project about Homebrewed Beer using a Kaggle Dataset.

 ****This assignment has now turned into a personal project that I use to practice Python, R, and SQL in my spare time.
-Please check my files and review for lately work!
+Please check my files and review for latest work!

 This project was for a Data Wrangling assignment.
 I chose homebrewed beer because well, I'm a geologist and it's apart of the job description.